Crunchy peanut butter popcorn has that perfect sweet and salty balance. It is perfect for movie night, game night, tailgates and more!

 - Preheat oven to 250°F and grease a rimmed baking sheet

-- Place popcorn in a large bowl and set aside
+- Place popcorn in a large bowl and set aside12 cups popped popcorn

 - In a large saucepan, melt butter over medium-low heat.
 Stir in corn syrup, brown sugar, salt and peanut butter.
 Cook, stirring frequently until it comes to a low boil.
-Continue to boil, stirring constantly for 1 minute.
+Continue to boil, stirring constantly for 1 minute.¼ cup butter, ⅓ cup corn syrup, ⅔ cup light brown sugar, ⅓ cup creamy peanut butter, 1 pinch salt

 - Spread popcorn over prepared baking sheet and bake for 45 minutes, stirring every 15 minutes.